Previous News Stories

 Congratulations to both Dr. Köhler and PhD student Ben Bowles!

 Posted August 17th, 2007

 Dr. Daniel Ansari and Dr. Bertram Gawronski have each received funding from the Ontario government to assist with their research.

-Dr. Bertram Gawronski has been awarded an "Early Researcher Award" by the Ontatrio Ministry for Research and Innovation.
-The award is used to support promising, recently appointed Ontario researchers in their cutting-edge research and to help build their research teams of graduate students, post-doctoral fellows and research associates.
-Dr. Gawronski's reasearch will look at automatic and controlled processes underlying evaluative responses.
+Dr. Bertram Gawronski has been awarded an "Early Researcher Award" by the Ontario Ministry for Research and Innovation.
+The award is used to support promising, recently appointed Ontario researchers in their cutting-edge research and to help build their research teams of graduate students, postdoctoral fellows and research associates.
+Dr. Gawronski's research will look at automatic and controlled processes underlying evaluative responses.

 Congratulations to both Dr. Ansari and Dr. Gawronski!

 After being located for 34 years in the Social Science Centre on Western's Main Campus, the Dr. Mary J. Wright University Laboratory School (or "the lab school") will be picking up its roots and transplanting them this summer to their new location in Westminster College.
 The move will be completed in time to start another school year in September and parents and children alike will appreciate the new facilities which allows for easy access to the school.
 Dr. Mary Lou Vernon and the staff and teachers at the school are excited about the move and look forward to opening the doors in September.

 Coupled with the physical move to Westminster College, the lab school has also moved "virtually" by recently unveiling its new web site.
 The new updated site has a fresh new look that ties in nicely with the fresh new look of the lab schools new location.
 The new web site brings further focus to the school by showcasing what has always been important to the school...the children.
 Using photos taken over the years, the site offers families a "sneak peek" in to the schools daily life as well as providing an assortment of information to help parents make an ever important decision.